-He was surprised at the extent of planning that I had done, and understood the concepts much better, and is now able to support me emotionally (like a work mate) when I need a bit of a boost.
+He was surprised at the extent of planning that I had done, and understood the concepts much better, and is now able to support me emotionally (like a workmate) when I need a bit of a boost.
 I suggest that you communicate this to your extended family too is because you will need their support, encouragement and possibly babysitting too.
-If they think it is just a hobby, they may not show much interest, think you are wasting your time, and be encouraging you to go back to work – all of which are unhelpful when you have a burning desire to get out and sell your unique idea.

-there never seems like enough hours in a day already, and to add in another commitment just seems crazy, but it can work if you find it enjoyable.
+"Firstly, it sounds really cliché but if you find something you’re passionate about it won’t feel like hard work.
+Because let’s face it, there never seems like enough hours in a day already, and to add in another commitment just seems crazy, but it can work if you find it enjoyable.

-Secondly, set boundaries for yourself from the start in regards to how your business will fit in to your life, especially if you run it from home.
+Secondly, set boundaries for yourself from the start in regards to how your business will fit into your life, especially if you run it from home.

 Finally and the most important piece of advice I have is dream big.
 Children don’t stop women achieving things, they actually give.

-Anya from Interior Design Practice says:
+Anya from Interior Design Practice:

 "Identify real gaps or niches in the markets.
 I meet a lot of mums who have started kids related businesses, but some are just too niche considering the size of the Australian market, i.e. there is no real sizeable market opportunity to make it worthwhile.

-You really need to set yourself up properly therefore - with business cards, website and even consider sharing some office space outside the home, even if it's just for a few days a week.
+You really need to set yourself up properly, therefore - with business cards, website and even consider sharing some office space outside the home, even if it's just for a few days a week.

-Kate Barbar from Big Steps Little Feet shares,
+Kate Barbar from Big Steps Little Feet:

 "You can have it all - but not all at the same time.
-Don't rush in to it when your babies are tiny, it's tempting to start something when your child is in it's first year of life, everything seems organised, happy, you have energy and enthusiasm, by all means do market research, write a business plan, marketing plan and cash flow forecast, set goals - do more market research - but enjoy your babies first.
+Don't rush into it when your babies are tiny, it's tempting to start something when your child is in their first year of life, everything seems organised, happy, you have energy and enthusiasm, by all means, do market research, write a business plan, marketing plan and cash flow forecast, set goals.
+Do more market research - but enjoy your babies first.

 My second bit of advice is to get an Au Pair.
-It's such a beautiful and stress free (and affordable) way to be a mum and a business owner.
+It's such a beautiful and stress-free (and affordable) way to be a mum and a business owner.

 There's some really great advice in there, especially about enjoying your family first, and establishing yourself properly, which includes finances and legal issues.
 Passion will make the whole process easier too.
 Please don't forget to share this article with mums you know.